|

 Malenka Robinson

-Malenka has been on the board of NZITC in the Treasurers role since 2014.
+Malenka has been on the committee of NZITC in the Treasurers role since 2014.
 Malenka completed RIE® Foundations: Theory and Observation™ Course in 2011.
 She holds a Bachelor of Education (Teaching) from the University of Auckland.
-She is an educator at Oma Rapeti Early Learning Centre in Freemans Bay, Auckland.
-Malenka believes in the critical role of strong relationships with teachers, whānau and children. |
+Malenka has experience applying Magda's work in centres as well as alongside parents in home settings.
+Currently she is focused on being a Mother and a Homemaker, embedding the Appraoch in all aspects of her life and providing a platform for developing a deeper understanding of the approach.
+Malenka believes in the critical role of strong relationships in being with tamariki and whanau. |

 Ania Wojcikowski

-Ania joined the NZITC board in 2012.
-Currently her role is IT Manager.
-Ania has attended the summer course at the Pikler institute in 2009 and completed the RIE® Foundations: Theory and Observation™ course in 2010.
-She enjoys applying this knowledge into practice every day working with the children at The Learning Centre in Ponsonby, Auckland.
+Ania is a RIE® Associate.
+Ania joined the NZITC committee in 2012 and currently her role is IT Manager.
+Ania has attended the summer course at the Pikler institute in 2009 and began her RIE® pathway with the Foundations: Theory and Observation™ course in 2010.
+Ania has many of years of experience working alongside infants, toddlers, young children and their families.
+Ania is learning te reo Māori and enjoying working part time with the children, teachers and whānau at Te Puna Reo o Ritimana.
 Ania is also passionate about sharing this work with other adults. |

 Helen Lye

-Helen joined us on the Board in 2016 as Marketing Coordinator.
+Helen joined us on the NZITC committee in 2016 as Marketing Coordinator.
 Magda Gerber and Emmi Pikler have been influencing Helen’s life since her studies in 2007.
 Since then, she has attended the Summer Course at the Pikler Institute in Budapest in 2009.
 She then completed the RIE® Foundations: Theory and Observation™ Course in 2016.
 Helen is passionate about creating strong, authentic relationships with children, families and teams.
-She is currently focussing on supporting teams with their learning journeys.
+She is currently focussing on supporting teams with their learning journeys |